rayhan889/lumbaumbah-backend/README.md

 - I can easily mock a repo or service when testing a layer above it and of course it makes easier to write unit tests.
 - Each layer has a clear job, such as handling requests, processing data, or interacting with the database.
 - This pattern also widely used in the industry, such as the microservices architecture.

----

-> Feel free to clone, fork, and contribute to this project! 💡